dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

-﻿The Open Distribution System Simulator, OpenDSS
+The Open Distribution System Simulator, OpenDSS

 Copyright (c) 2008-2020, Electric Power Research Institute, Inc.
 Copyright (c) 2017-2020, Battelle Memorial Institute All rights reserved.

-opendsscmd version 1.2.11
+opendsscmd version 1.2.12
 =========================

 This is a 64-bit command-line version of the simulator for Windows, Linux and Mac OSX operating systems.
 It is model-compatible with version 7.6.5 of the Windows-only version, and source code revision r2181.
 The major differences between opendsscmd and Windows-only OpenDSS are: